Septic, Productivity, Operations, Technician Tips

 • Cash flow: Track monthly or weekly cash flow, operating expenses, and profits.

-Online reviews prove extremely important when managing your septic company’s reputation.
 One survey found that nearly 90% of customers factor reviews into their buying decisions.
+That makes them extremely important when managing your septic company’s reputation.

 To get good reviews and keep them flowing, your techs must deliver outstanding customer service and always exceed the customer’s expectations.
 Good reviews must be earned, but they’re a proven way to grow any home services business.

 Travis Ringe co-owns ProSkill Services, a full-service air conditioning, electrical, plumbing, water heater, and water treatment home services company in Arizona.
-It’s a $14 million operation with more than 3,000 5-star Google reviews.
+It’s a $14 million operation with over 3,000 5-star Google reviews.

 Ringe says he focused ProSkill’s marketing on getting more 5-star Google reviews by using ServiceTitan’s built-in survey tool to customize a personal message and ask customers to leave a Google review.